taunsquared/graphic-novel-thesis/ComicBookScript/2018-09-23_Character-Profiles.md

 At first, Asoka felt that establishing an alliance between the Biononymous and the Automata was their one true goal, but after the Elders decide to decline the alliance and the Automata go further into hiding, Asoka, feeling as though they failed, falls into a deep depression, and becomes bed-ridden.
 Min gets tired of seeing Asoka mope, so she finds Asoka and reminds them that if they do not want the deaths of their friends and family to be in vain, Asoka needs to live, and survive, and find a reason to stand every day.

 Min has decided that Asoka is cool enough to be her friend, so Min expresses her disappointment with the Elders' decision.
 Min shares with Asoka her desire to join the International Space Exploration Corps and become a space explorer.
 Stirred by Min's passion and ferocious energy, Asoka presents themselves to the Elders, and answers all of their questions about the Biononymous and Biononymous tech.
-Based on the new knowledge they gain from Asoka, the Automata are able to vastly improve their eSyrup bubbles, the flexible eSyrup-textile-based structures they use for shelter, which look very akin to big top circus tents.
+Based on the new knowledge they gain from Asoka, the Automata are able to vastly improve their SynTh bubbles, the flexible SynTh-textile-based structures they use for shelter, which look very akin to big top circus tents.

 Over the next year, while living with the Automata, Asoka slowly recovers from the trauma and realises a new desire: to honour the deaths of their parents and their entire Green Haven, by figuring out a way to defeat the Beasts, to deny the World Government the power they so hungrily seek, and to free the Biononymous from oppression.
 Even though Asoka's parents kept Asoka out of the loop when it came to their research (in order to protect Asoka), Asoka still picked up their distrust of the World Government and their fear that the Biononymous' desire to live private lives, without hyper-documentation by a central authority, may soon be crushed.
 Reinforced by the insights of Eireena, Asoka realises that although the Biononymous are not trackable or surveillable as individuals, the whole cult is now trapped on the Green Havens, and the Biononymous may lose the leverage they've enjoyed as a religious organization to be free from government oversight.